 8) Final Four and Championship game are played at a rotation among Fiesta, Cotton, Sugar, Rose.

-I'm aware that after the first two rounds there are three games left at neutral sites with four bowl game hosts.
+I’m aware that there are three games at neutral sites with four bowl game hosts.
 This is leverage in case the Rose wants to stick to tradition.
-If they duck out I've got three games and three bowls.
 If the Rose does want to stay involved, there would be a new bowl game created for the two teams that just missed out on the playoff.
-This week would be South Carolina versus Texas Tech.
+This week would be Utah v Ohio State.